mrikh/MRPopOverVC/README.md

 **Note:** Set the `triangleWidth` property before presenting the view controller.
 Otherwise it won't work.

-**Note:** Similar to the view controller, there is a delegate to notify you when user dismisses the label called `userDidDismissView`
+**Note:** Similar to the view controller, there is a delegate to notify you when user dismisses the label called `userDidDismissView` .
+Make your class conform to `MRPopOverViewDelegate`

 ## Third - Present a pop over with a string from an array of coordinates
 This is similar to the previous way of implementation with only the difference that instead of passing a view to display a string, you can pass an array of dictionaries containing coordinates and text for each label.